HimuJain/USC-Schedule-Planner/README.md

 A web app I'm creating to help USC students with planning their schedules.

+* After going through about two months of my software development class, I'm going to try to incorporate more of the software design cycle in my construction of my app.

 Features planned:

 * Course list (updated weekly, straight from classes.usc.edu)